wrender/docker-compose-lamp/README.md

 ## Updating Certs with Certbot
 - Still need to do this.

-## Using Composer
+## Using Composer, NodeJS, NPM and Yarn
-- Exec into the php container and run composer.
+- Exec into the php container and run these tools.

 ## Example import existing Drupal install: